population growth and industrial expansion is having a major impact on food, water and energy supplies. During the

 involved too, the world is teetering on the brink of a major global

 By 2030, urban areas occupy an additional 463,000 sq mi (741,000 sq km) globally, relative to 2012.
 This is equivalent to more than 20,000 new football fields being added to the global urban area every day for the first three decades of the 21st century.
-Almost $30 trillion has been spent during the last two decades on transportation, utilities and other infrastructure projects.
-Some of the most substantial growth has been in China, which boasts an urban population approaching one billion and has spent $100 billion annually just on its own projects.
+Almost $30 trillion has been spent during the last two decades on transportation, utilities and other infrastructure.
+Some of the most substantial growth has been in China which boasts an urban population approaching one billion and has spent $100 billion annually just on its own projects.
 Much of the Chinese coastline has been transformed into what is essentially a giant urban corridor.
+Turkey is another region that has witnessed phenomenal urban development.

 Global forecasts of urban expansion to 2030.
 Credit: Boston University's Department of Geography and Environment